 Matthew Noyes is the cyber policy advisor for the US Secret Service.
 In this role, he leads development of strategy and policy, primarily as it relates to conducting transnational cyber-crime investigations to protect the US financial sector and other critical systems.
 On behalf of the Secret Serve, he collaborates closely on these subjects with a wide range of policy stakeholders, including those in the Department of Homeland Security, interagency partners, the National Security Council Staff, and Congress.
 Matt also supports the Office of the Secretary of Defense for Cyber Policy as an Army Reserve Augmentee.
 His previous cybersecurity work includes teaching graduate school courses on cyber policy and work as a consultant on cybersecurity risk management.
 He previously served on active duty as an infantry officer stationed in Germany and deploying twice to Iraq, in 2007 and 2009; before joining the Army he worked as a software developer.
 Matt holds a master in public policy in international and global affairs from the Harvard Kennedy School and a bachelor’s degree in computer science and applied computational mathematics from the University of Washington.

-Gabe Rottman is the deputy director for the Center for Democracy and Technology’s Freedom, Security and Technology Project, where he works on issues at the intersection of civil liberties and technology, including cybersecurity and computer crime.
-Previously, Gabe was a legislative counsel at the ACLU, where he led federal advocacy on the First Amendment.
+Gabe Rottman is the director of the Technology and Press Freedom Project at the Reporters Committee for Freedom of the Press.
+Previously he was the deputy director for the Center for Democracy and Technology’s Freedom, Security and Technology Project, where he worked on issues at the intersection of civil liberties and technology, including cybersecurity and computer crime.

 Following law school, Gabe was a litigation associate at Simpson Thacher & Bartlett LLP, focusing on antitrust and national security matters.
 And, prior to and during law school, Gabe worked at the ACLU as a communications staffer and senior writer.